-Level Efficient Transportation Activities Reported Platinum The county is pursuing funding for design and construction of sections of the Rail Trail, including a partnership with the City of Santa Cruz to complete a section of the trail that crosses both jurisdictions. bicycle and pedestrian trail next to the railroad.
-The county was awarded a grant in the amount of \$366,504 to conduct audits of parent/student impediments to walking or biking to school, garner community support and feedback, create mapping of school transportation routes, and identify priority projects that encourage increased active transportation.
-The county received a grant of \$500,000 for Sustainable Communities Planning from the state Strategic Growth Council, which funded the Sustainable Santa Cruz County Plan.
-2018
+- 4. The county is pursuing funding for design and construction of sections of the Rail Trail, including a partnership with the City of Santa Cruz to complete a section of the trail that crosses both jurisdictions. bicycle and pedestrian trail next to the railroad. - 5.
+The county was awarded a grant in the amount of \$366,504 to conduct audits of parent/student impediments to walking or biking to school, garner community support and feedback, create mapping of school transportation routes, and identify priority projects that encourage increased active transportation. - 6.
+The county received a grant of \$500,000 for Sustainable Communities Planning from the Strategic Growth Council, which funded the Sustainable Santa Cruz County Plan.

-Land Use and Community Design Activity
+Land Use and Community Design Activities

-Level Land Use and Community Activity Reported Silver 1.
-On February 26, 2013 the Santa Cruz County Board of Supervisors adopted a resolution approving the Climate Action Strategy (CAS).
+1. On February 26, 2013, the Santa Cruz County Board of Supervisors adopted a resolution approving the Climate Action Strategy (CAS).
 The board also directed the county's Planning Department to oversee implementation of the CAS and to report on implementation of the CAS in April of each year.
-2018

-Level Land Use and Community Activities Reported Gold County of Santa Cruz staff is preparing General Plan/Local Coastal Program amendments related to safety and protection from hazards related to climate change and sea level rise, including updated policies in the Safety Element addressing coastal bluffs and beaches, erosion control, flood hazards, fire hazards, and environmental justice.
-County staff also collaborates with other agencies and institutions in grant-funded projects studying sea level rise vulnerability in the Monterey Bay.
+- 2. County of Santa Cruz staff is preparing General Plan/Local Coastal Program amendments related to safety and protection from hazards related to climate change and sea level rise, including updated policies in the Safety Element addressing coastal bluffs and beaches, erosion control, flood hazards, fire hazards, and environmental justice. - 3.
 During 2018 and 2019, county staff intends to finalize the project description of the Sustainability Policy and Regulatory Update, and to prepare an Environmental Impact Report (EIR) on the package, which will also include proposed code modernization amendments to the Zoning Ordinance along with the General Plan/Local Coastal Program Sustainability Update.
 The package will amend and update the Land Use, Circulation and Community Design Elements to incorporate sustainability policies and several new land use designations, many as articulated in the Sustainable Santa Cruz County Plan.
-The project is expected to address strategies for reducing land use and transportation related greenhouse gas emissions, as required by state law (AB 32, SB 375 and SB 743), and as detailed in the county Climate Action Strategy (2013).
-2018 Level Land Use and Community Activities Reported Platinum The county has updated the Local Hazard Mitigation Plan to create a safer community.
-The LHMP represents the county's commitment to reduce risks from natural and other hazards and serves as a guide for commitment of resources to reduce the effects of potential hazards, including climate change.
-2018